Growing-Beyond-Earth/GettingStarted/README.md

 ## Setup the environment
 Let us begin by downloading and installing [Thonny Python IDE for beginners ](https://thonny.org/).

-Once Thonny is installed let us start by connecting the Raspberry Pi Pico inside the GBE Control box to the computer via the USB cable.
+Once Thonny is installed let us start by switching off the main power to the GBE Control Box and connecting the Micro USB cable to the Raspberry Pi Pico inside the Control Box.
+Connect the other end of the cable to a USB port on your computer.
 Start Thonny and Thonny should detect the Raspberry Pi Pico.

 <img width="400" alt="USB" src="https://user-images.githubusercontent.com/1426877/137810102-ff0c4ffd-cd28-4c82-b689-bbe59cab93dd.jpeg"> <img width="400" alt="USB/GBE" src="https://user-images.githubusercontent.com/1426877/137810163-8d4aaa12-0de8-4751-a105-00ea4aa79e26.jpeg">